chromium/chromium/docs/adding_to_third_party.md

 about:credits page in Google Chrome builds.

-If the library will never be shipped as a part of Chrome (e.g. build-time tools, testing tools), make sure to set "License File" as "NOT_SHIPPED" so that the license is not included in about:credits page ([more on this below](#credits)).
+If the library will never be shipped as a part of Chrome (e.g. build-time tools, testing tools), make sure to set the "Shipped" field to "no" so that the license is  not included in about:credits page ([more on this below](#credits)).

 ## Get a review